mhmdevan/ML-zero-to-hero/0-foundations/README.md

   - Linear algebra → vectors, matrices, matrix multiplication, transpose, inverse, eigenvalues/eigenvectors (intuitive)
   - Probability & statistics → normal distribution, mean, variance, covariance, correlation
   - Calculus → derivative & gradient, gradient descent in 1D
+- Manual statistics & standardization (Project 0.2):
+  - Implement mean / variance / std *by hand* with NumPy
+  - Standardization (z-score) for 1D and 2D data
+  - Understanding `axis` and broadcasting on matrices

-Each file in `src/` is a small, focused script with clean code and comments in English, designed to be readable on GitHub and to generate visual outputs in the `plots/` folder.
+Each file in `src/` is a small, focused script with clean code and comments in English, designed to be readable on GitHub and to generate visual outputs in the `plots/` folder where it makes sense.

 ---